+Effort

+Type the name or a brief description of the effort.

+Type

-Effort Type the name or a brief description of the effort. Туре Type in the effort type or click on the drop-down arrow and select the type.
+Type in the effort type or click on the drop-down arrow and select the type.
 The selection list is drawn from the global Effort Type list, but any new efforts you type in this field are not added to the list.
 Time Type in the amount of time the effort is expected to expend.
 Notes Type in any additional notes or description of this effort.
-OK Click on this icon to save the data you have entered and to add the entry to the 'Effort' list in the Effort window and the 'Element' tab of the Browser window, and close the dialog.
+OK Click on this icon to save the data you have entered and to add the entry to the 'Effort' list in the Effort window and the 'Details' tab of the Inspector window, and close the dialog.
 Cancel Click on this button to discard the data you have entered, and close the dialog.

-- To edit existing Effort items for this element, display the record in the Project window by either: - Clicking on the 'Construct > Project Management > Effort' ribbon option and on the required item in the Effort window or - Double-clicking on the item in the Project > Effort list in the 'Element' tab of the Browser window - To delete existing Effort items for an element, right-click on the item in the 'Effort' tab of the Project window and click on the 'Delete' option - Although Enterprise Architect does not currently provide detailed reports on effort within a model, you can use the Automation Interface or similar tools to create your own custom reports based on effort information you enter
+- To edit existing Effort items for this element, display the record in the Project Tools window by either: - Clicking on the 'Construct > Project Management >

+Effort' ribbon option and on the required item in the 'Effort' tab of the window, or

+- Double-clicking on the item in the Project > Effort list in the 'Details' tab of the Inspector window - To delete existing Effort items for an element, right-click on the item in the 'Effort' tab of the Project Tools window and click on the 'Delete' option - Although Enterprise Architect does not currently provide detailed reports on effort within a model, you can use the Automation Interface or similar tools to create your own custom reports based on effort information you enter